Repository Validation Walkthrough

 After the Capsule sync has completed you could view the Satellite WebUI or use the hammer command to query the package count for the repository on the Capsule.
 However, this doesn’t actually query the Capsule for its package count.
 This provides a package count based on what the Satellite believes it to have.

-Additionally, you could use a client to query the repository to see the package count, but then you are assuming the client is accessing the newly updated repository that was just synced (which it should).
+Additionally, you could use a client to query the repository to see the package count, but then you are assuming the client is accessing the newly updated repository that was just synced (which it should be).
 So how can we query the Capsule server for the package count of the newly synced repo for its package count?

 "rpm.package": {

-"count": 21296,
+"count": 21815,

-Finally, we can double check the client is capable of seeing the same package count as seen from the API call to the Capsule using the same command as we did before.
+Finally, we can double-check the client is capable of seeing the same package count as seen from the API call to the Capsule using the same command as we did before.
 Run the following command on the RHEL 9 client:

 dnf repolist -v